 Some of the benefits I have seen people experience include:

-You can arrange to see me in Exeter or Ottery St Mary.
-I also see clients in Axminster.
-I offer a reduced rate initial session for you to find out more and decide if you would like to work with me.
-Sessions last for an hour.
+Outdoor sessions last for 90 minutes.
 In our first session we will explore the reasons why you have come to therapy and what you hope to get from the process.
 We will look at the resources you have in your life as well as the difficulties and we will make an agreement about the emphasis of our work together.